 Caryn has always been interested in the politics of image and self-esteem as well as straight fashion.
 Her projects have involved refugees in battle zones, garment workers in free-trade-zone slums, mental health experts, MP's and Gov. Ministers, fashion industry’s innovators and ordinary consumers of fashion.

-She’s interviewed everyone from Yves Saint Laurent to Georgio Armani and created televised tributes at the V&A for ITV featuring Vivienne Westwood and Philip Treacy amongst others and has written for a host of national publications and produced 4 books.
+She’s interviewed everyone from Yves Saint Laurent to Georgio Armani and created televised tributes at the V&A for ITV featuring Vivienne Westwood, Matthew Williamson, Agnes B and Philip Treacy amongst others and has written for a host of national publications and produced 4 books including a novel.

 Caryn has always chosen projects that allow her to use fashion as a vehicle for self-esteem.
 As personal stylist working with a variety of companies and individuals both on screen and off, and after writing and commenting extensively on body image and body image dissatisfaction, Caryn became an ambassador of the Eating Disorders Association (later to become Beat) and a consultant for inclusive clothing brands.